ipspace/sloveniahiking/content/hikes/Blegos/_index.en.md

 ---
 alt: true
 date: 1900-01-01 00:00:00+00:00
-description: |
-  Blegoš is the highest summit in the Škofja Loka hills and (together with Ratitovec and Porezen) one of the »big three« subalpine peaks.
+description: 'Blegoš is the highest summit in the Škofja Loka hills and (together with Ratitovec and Porezen) one of the »big three« subalpine peaks.

+  '
 height: 1562
 lead: M_4_0469.JPG
 maplink: https://mapzs.projekti.si/poi/4875
 name: Blegos
 peak: 46.164802,14.113583
+region: gorenjska
 title: Blegoš
 x: 432
 y: 114